eudoxia0/eudoxia0.github.io/article/_posts/2022-06-26-introducing-austral.md

    that performs network access has to be explicitly given a network capability, code that performs filesystem access needs a filesystem capability, etc. A string-padding function that claims to need network access instantly stands out.
-Capabilities are unforgeable: they cannot be acquired arbitrarily, they have to be passed in by the client.
+Capabilities are unforgeable, secure authorization tokens for code.

 4. A strong, Ada-inspired module system which is not tied to filesystem structure and which separates module interfaces from implementations.